vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_init_code.md

 ## Starting point
 The explanations assume that you start from the code of chapter-0.
-If you dont have the project setup, please grab the code of chapter-0 and compile it.
+If you don't have the project setup, please grab the code of chapter-0 and compile it.

 The first thing to do, is to `#include` the vkBootstrap library that we will be using to simplify the initialization code.
 For that, go to the top of vk_engine.cpp, and just include the `"VkBootstrap.h"` header